Keith Kelley

-Keith Kelley is an American politician and realtor who currently serves as a member of the Alabama Senate for the 12th district, which comprises all of Calhoun County and eastern Talladega County, since 2022.
-A Republican, Kelley served as President of the Alabama Association of Realtors and on the National Association of Realtors board of directors.
-Kelley stands for district 12 and his term is set to conclude in November of 2026.
+Keith Kelley is an American politician and realtor who currently serves as a member of the Alabama Senate for the 12th district, which comprises all of Calhoun County and eastern Talladega County.
+Kelly's four-year term began in November 2022.
+A Republican, he served as president of the Alabama Association of Realtors and on the National Association of Realtors board of directors.
 Prior to this, Kelley worked for Harris-McKay Realty, a company offering property management services.

+In 2026, Kelley sponsored a Ten Commandments bill for public schools.
+The bill would pass and be signed into law by Governor Kay Ivey.